cyberbotics/webots-doc/reference/rangefinder.md

 on spherical projections is provided in the [spherical projection](camera.md#spherical-projection) section of the [Camera](camera.md) node.

+- The `near` field defines the distance from the depth camera (used internally by the lidar) to the near clipping plane.
+This plane is parallel to the camera retina (i.e. projection plane).
+The near field determines the precision of the OpenGL depth buffer.
+A too big value produces underestimated distance values.
+A typically good value for this field is to put it just big enough so that the shape of the range-finder is not visible.

 - The `minRange` field defines the distance from the range-finder to the near clipping plane of the OpenGL view frustum.
 This plane is parallel to the